ikennarichard/wc-tool/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Hat tip to [Coding Challenges](https://codingchallenges.fyi) team for inspiring this project.
+Hat tip to [Coding Challenges](https://codingchallenges.fyi) by John Crickett for inspiring this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>